Erich-Chen/Machine-Learning---Andrew-Ng/week-1.md

     P = the probability that the program will win the next game.
 ```

-In general, any machine learning problem can be assigned to one of two broad classifications: Supervised learning and Unsupervised learning.
+In general, any machine learning problem can be assigned to one of two broad classifications: **Supervised learning** and **Unsupervised learning**.

 ### 1.2 Supervised Learning